 1-consectetur.
 Curabitur blandit tempus porttitor.
 Praesent commodo cursus magna, vel scelerisque nisl consectetur et.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.

 Fluoxetine in Zebrafish

-Antidepressants and pharmaceuticals are turning up in the environment as they are released in the effluent from wastewater treatment plants, which are not designed to remove such compounds from the water.
-In 2011, Dr. Martin Connaughton and summer research student Kathy Thornton ‘13 focused on fluoxetine (Prozac) and its impact on the startle response in Zebrafish.
+Antidepressants and pharmaceuticals have been found in the environment as they are released in the effluent from wastewater treatment plants, which are not designed to remove such compounds from the water.

+Kathy and Dr. C wanted to know how the presence of Prozac affected the environment.
 Stimuli that are perceived as dangerous, in our case an acoustic/vibrational stimulus, can elicit a startle response from fish, aiding in the fish’s survival.
 Fluoxetine is a selective serotonin reuptake inhibitor (SSRI), which increases the concentration of serotonin in the blood, producing a “lighter” mood.
-It is hypothesized that under exposure to fluoxetine, the startle response will differ in swimming velocity and severity.
+They hypothesized that under exposure to fluoxetine, the startle response will differ in swimming velocity and severity.
 Any decrease in responsiveness to a startle stimulus in response to fluoxetine would suggest that this compound, found in the environment, might decrease the likelihood of a fish surviving an attack by a predator.